 Did you know that you can increase your survey response rates by improving your survey design?
 Things like the way you write your introduction and how you display your survey button can make or break your feedback campaign.

-As a business owner, you know that a feedback campaign is only as successful as the responses it generates in return.
+As a business owner, you know that incorporating a customer feedback tool, like a survey, is only as successful as the responses it generates in return.
 If you can’t get your guests to complete your customer satisfaction surveys, it’s difficult to know if you’re meeting their expectations.

 Survey design might not have been at the top of your priorities list, but in this post you’ll learn why it should be.
-Here are six customer satisfaction survey best practices that will undoubtedly improve your survey response rates in the future.
+We’ll also share eight customer satisfaction survey best practices that will undoubtedly improve your survey response rates and help you identify and resolve negative feedback faster in the future.

 What are the key things to include in your customer surveys?